LibrariesHacked/librarieshacked.github.io/_posts/2021-02-10-membership-mapping.md

   <figcaption>Saving the generated library membership file</figcaption>
 </figure>

 Congratulations!
-You have data on library members that is in a standard format, appropriately anonymised, that can be used in the visualisation tool.
+You have data on library members that is in a standard format that can be used in the visualisation tool.

 ## Stage 2: Visualise data

-An overview of this process is available as a YouTube video.
-See [Library data tools: displaying membership on a map](https://youtu.be/dLHFC7Lg9wc)
+<iframe width="560" height="315" src="https://www.youtube.com/embed/dLHFC7Lg9wc" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Now comes the exciting part!
 Another tool has been created to visualise this data.
-Again, this runs on your local PC and the data you load into it will not be shared online.
+This loads on your local PC and the data will not be shared online.

-However, at this point the data you are using is already anonymised and using areas appropriate for statistics.
+However, at this point the data you are using is already anonymised, and using areas appropriate for statistics.
 You may wish to share the data widely and give more people access to explore it using this tool.

 If you are interested in exploring this process, but not yet ready to use your own data, you could also use [Barnet membership data](https://open.barnet.gov.uk/dataset/23py1/library-membership).
 Download the latest copy of their data and you can get a good view of how the tool works.